stashgg/stash-unity/README.md

 ### Android keep-alive (optional)

-When your app opens Chrome Custom Tabs or the system browser, Android may suspend or terminate the Unity process on devices with low memory.
-To prevent your game being killed / suspended while users complete external payments, the Stash SDK supports an optional short-lived foreground service that keeps the app alive with a low-priority notification.
-This feature is **disabled by default**.
-For details about required manifest entries and notification permissions, refer to the [stash-native README](https://github.com/stashgg/stash-native/blob/main/README.md).
-Enable keep-alive with the following:
+Android may kill or suspend your game during external payments in Chrome Custom Tabs or the browser, especially on low-memory devices.
+To prevent this, you can enable Stash's optional keep-alive foreground service (off by default).
+This service will automaticaly spawn when browser opens and unload when user returns to the game.
+See the [stash-native README](https://github.com/stashgg/stash-native/blob/main/README.md) for manifest and permission details.
+Enable it like this:

 ```csharp
 #if UNITY_ANDROID && !UNITY_EDITOR